aglezg/uNote-Personal_PostgreSQL_and_Flask_project/README.md

 # uNote

 ## Description
 App that allows users to create, modify and delete notes.
 These notes have a title, a body and a color.
 This app also allows users to create directories which can be useful to organize notes.
 The directories can include other directories too.
+Furthermore, the notes can be commented by different users.

 ## Entities
 1. User